-TIP: Reflection for the Web session types are identified by a globe icon (denoting a web-based session), followed by the terminal type, such as 3270:
+Reflection for the Web session types are identified by a globe icon next to the terminal type, such as 3270: 3270.

-- 2 Right-click the session (or check the box) and click EXPORT. - 3 On the Export session panel, enter the name for the new Host Access for the Cloud session, and the address of the Session Server that will host the session. - 4 Click CREATE.
+- 2. Check or right-click the session and click CONVERT. - 3.
+On the Convert session panel, enter the name of the new Host Access for the Cloud session, and the address of the Session Server that will host the session. - 4.
+Click CREATE.
 The new session is added to the Manage Sessions list and can be assigned to users or groups.
 Note that the icon changed to the Host Access for the Cloud session type: